lwsrbrts/PoSHive/README.md

 ## Purpose
 The purpose of this class is to enable you to use PowerShell (v5) scripting to exert more powerful logic control over the state of your Hive system.
-The class allows you to set most if not all of the same functionality as provided by the Hive website for your Hive system; including Heating and hot water Mode, Boost, Schedules and Holiday Schedule.
+The class allows you to set most if not all of the same functionality as provided by the Hive website for your Hive system; including control of Heating, Multi-zone Heating, Hot Water, Active Plugs, Sensors, Schedules for each, as well as Holiday mode.
 Additionally, it allows you to more easily expose information about the system and its settings to enable you to perform powerful logic operations.
 If you find a bug or have a feature request, please open a new issue or let me know so I can resolve it.

 ## What can't it do?
 There's no support for:
  * Active Lights
- * Sensors

 ## Examples
 Some examples of use (and the reasons why I did this)